 This is possibly the most thorough set of features I’ve ever seen for one film.
 Unfortunately I haven’t had time to get through it all yet, but I’ve checked out a couple of the key extras.
 I listened to the Seydor, Simmons and Weddle commentary and enjoyed it a lot.
 Having three scholars speaking together rather than one prevents any downtime or monotony.
 It’s jam packed with interesting observations and analyses of the film as well as some behind the scenes tidbits (one of the speakers has a small cameo in the film!).

 I also watched the Man of Iron doc (the standard length version), which is fantastic.
-Featuring interviews with numerous collaborators it's celebratory, but still refreshingly warts-and-all and digs fairly deep into the director's life, his work and his problems.
-Most involved had worked on him on several occasions and seemed genuinely close to him, finding good in him despite his fiery personality.
+Featuring interviews with numerous collaborators it’s celebratory, but still refreshingly warts-and-all and digs fairly deep into the director’s life, his work and his problems.
+Most involved had worked with him on several occasions and seemed genuinely close to him, finding good in him despite his fiery personality.
 It makes for a great watch and a moving one in the final minutes.
-I started to make a dent in the 10 hour director's cut too and I feel it's going to be worth sticking with for the full duration (in a few sittings at least).
+I started to make a dent in the 10 hour director’s cut too and I feel it’s going to be worth sticking with for the full duration (in a few sittings at least).

 I listened to the Peckinpah lecture too and that’s worth a listen, delving largely into The Wild Bunch but also some of his earlier work, with the director on fine form.
 The Kris Kristofferson songs are decent too.
 I’ve always been a fan of ‘Sunday Mornin’ Comin’ Down’ and the song he wrote for Peckinpah’s funeral is appropriately touching.